cmpietro/HowToReadMe/README.md

 Here are some links:

 Once you have created your repository, with a readme.md there are a number of ways to update the file.
 One is to simply edit it by clicking on the pencil looking icon.

 SCREEN SHOT: <img src="./pics/screenshot1.png" height="auto">

+Now that the File is open you can Edit the file using Markdown.
+GitHub has a great tutorial on markdown here: https://guides.github.com/features/mastering-markdown/